 If the originator does not include a Diffie-Hellman Parameter element in the first Authentication frame, validate that there is no Diffie-Hellman Parameter element and no RSNE included in the second Authentication frame.
 If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator includes a Diffie-Hellman Parameter element in the first Authentication frame, validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame, validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame.
-The validation of AKM is based on the AKM indication in RSNE rather than AKM suite selector element as defined 12.16.5 (IEEE 802.1X authentication utilizing Authentication frames).
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.
+If the originator includes a Diffie-Hellman Parameter element in the first Authentication frame, validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame, validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame. (#713)

 Verify the public key indicated in the Diffie-Hellman Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator includes one or more PMKID in the first Authentication frame, and the second Authentication frame includes a PMKID, validate that the Encapulation Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame.
-If verification succeeds, use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and does not continue the IEEE 802.1X Authentication frame exchange.
+If the originator includes one or more PMKIDs(#714) in the first Authentication frame, and the second Authentication frame includes a PMKID, validate that the Encapsulation(#852) Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame.
+If verification succeeds, the originator uses(#715) PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and does not continue the IEEE 802.1X Authentication frame exchange.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

 If the originator does not include any PMKID in the first Authentication frame, validate that there is no PMKID included in the second Authentication frame.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.